 Computer Science Careers in Pennsylvania

-The average salary for a Pennsylvania tech industry employee is $95,630, and the majority of tech positions are in major cities such as Philadelphia and Pittsburgh.
-Pennsylvania is home to more than 300 tech startups, in addition to Fortune 500 companies such as Comcast and PNC Financial Services.
+The national technology industry continues to proliferate.
+The Bureau of Labor Statistics (BLS) projects a 19% increase in demand for computer and information scientists by 2026.
+The majority of tech positions reside in major cities, such as Philadelphia and Pittsburgh.
+Pennsylvania remains home to more than 300 tech startups, in addition to Fortune 500 companies such as Comcast and PNC Financial Services.

-Median Salary for Computer Science Careers by Degree
+Mean Salary for Computer Science Careers by Degree

 Computer Science Employers in Pennsylvania